 6./7.
 The gNB performs path switch.

-8. The gNB moves the UE back to RRC_INACTIVE state by sending RRCRelease with suspend indication.
+8. The gNB moves the UE back to RRC_INACTIVE state by sending RRCRelease with suspend configuration.

 9. The gNB triggers the release of the UE resources at the last serving gNB.

-The following figure describes the periodic RNA update procedure for the case when the last serving gNB decides not to relocate the UE context:
+The following figure describes the procedure for the case when the last serving gNB decides not to relocate the UE context:

-Figure 9.2.2.5-2: Periodic RNA update procedure without UE context relocation
+Figure 9.2.2.5-2: Resume Request followed by Release without UE context relocation

 1. The UE resumes from RRC_INACTIVE, providing the I-RNTI allocated by the last serving gNB and appropriate cause value, e.g., RAN notification area update.